 The ice retention on this cooler is a little on the lower side at 4 days.
 That becomes understandable when you consider the fact that it’s not rotomolded.

 However, given the numerous features the cooler has, it’s definitely worth it.
 It also features two bottle openers, and a sturdy lid you can sit on.
-Read our full Igloo Trailmate review for more details or check out what Amazon customers think of it.
+Read our full Igloo Trailmate review for more details or check it out at Igloo's official store.

 And those are our best travel coolers, ladies and gentlemen.
 As you can see, the world of coolers features plenty of options in this niche, and you’re sorted whether you have deep pockets or are on a budget.